LiveRamp/reslang/docs/manual.md

 and point your browser at localhost:8080

+## Extended Example

+Please see here for a real-life example, explaining the [./direct2dist.md](Direct2Dist API).

 ## Reference Manual

-Note that we will draw heavily on the example specified [here](../models/direct2dist){:target="\_blank"}.
+Note that we will draw heavily on the example specified [here](../models/direct2dist).
 This demo namespace models the complete Direct2Dist specification, which allows ids to be sent directly to a destination.

 ## The Grammar

-The reslang grammar is fully described by these [railroad diagrams](./bnf/railroad-for-reslang.pdf){:target="\_blank"}.
+The reslang grammar is fully described by these [railroad diagrams](./bnf/railroad-for-reslang.pdf).

 ### Resource types